wilderbridge/dashing-statuscake/README.md

 ## Licence

-This widget is released under the [MIT License](http://www.opensource.org/licenses/MIT) as was the Pingdopm widget mentioned previously.
+This widget is released under the [MIT License](http://www.opensource.org/licenses/MIT) as was the Pingdom widget mentioned previously.